siddharth51292/pedigreeR/inst/examples/example1.md

 ### Example: Completing & sorting a pedigree

 A valid pedigree object is a pedigree that is :
-* Complete : Any individual that appears as ancestor must also appear as a row in the pedigree, and
+* Complete : Any individual that appears as ancestor must also appear as a row in the Pedigree.
-* Sorted :  Ancestors must preceed progeny in the pedigree.
+* Sorted :  Ancestors must preceed progeny in the Pedigree.
+* Formal Class : It is an S4 object of formal class 'Pedigree'. ( See Example B )

 The function ```editPed()``` can be used to complete and sort pedigrees.
 In the following example we use the small pedigree printed below to illustrate the use of the function editPed() in the creation of a valid pedigree object from an incomplete and scrambled pedigree.